perokvist/event-driven-architecture/index.md

 ## Code

 Commands and events are central in all exaples.
 In OO some registry for handlers could be handy.
 Commands have one target, events are broadcasted.
+In the *EventProcessor* we use locks as mention in variants above.

 ### Command Dispatcher